 18. (vs. 2:27-30) Epaphroditus was sick and close to death, but God had mercy on him.
-Why, or for what reason, was he in this condition? (v.30) he was doing the work of Christ
+Why, or for what reason, was he in this condition? (v.30) because for the work of Christ he came close to death

 - 19. Search verses 2:20-30 for examples of being like Christ in Timothy and Ephroditus.
-List 4 of these character qualities: - (1.) concern for others and things of Christ - (2.) serving with Paul in preaching the gospel - (3.) they were willing to sacrifice for the cause of Christ - (4.)
-Ephroditus was concerned that the Philippians were worried about him
+List 4 of these character qualities: - (1.)
+Sincere concern for others - (2.) he served with me in [teaching] the gospel - (3.)
+They were willing to sacrifice for the cause of Christ - (4.)
+Epaphroditus was distressed because you had heard that he was sick.

-"That I may know him and the power of his resurrection (Philippians 3:10a)"

-In this chapter we should look for the blessedness of finding our complete satisfaction in Christ.
+"That I may know him and the power of his resurrection (Philippians 3:10a)" In this chapter we should look for the blessedness of finding our complete satisfaction in Christ.
 Paul demonstrates this in presenting all he was in the Jewish religion and then concludes by placing it on the scrap pile.
 Let's examine our own life as we go through this chapter.